ThomasJFR/PyEEA/README.md

 # PyPWA

-A library for engineering economic analysis
+A Python3 library for performing engineering economics analysis.

+Developed by Thomas Richmond

+## Installation

+## Documentation